Research

 Overview

 We perform interdisciplinary research at the interface of chemistry and materials science.
 In order to improve the function and properties of materials, we strive to understand them fundamentally via the tools of synthetic organic chemists.
-If you are a chemistry major who wants to apply knowledge from your coursework towards studying materials, or if you are a materials engineering major who would like to develop your chemical intuition, this may be the research experience for you!
+If you are a chemistry or biochemistry major who wants to apply knowledge from your coursework towards studying materials, or if you are a materials engineering major who would like to develop your chemical intuition, this may be the research experience for you!

 Interested students should read the following research introduction for new students and email Dr. Hamachi with their resume to inquire about available projects.